Collection: F/W2023-24

 The original fabric, woven from flat nylon yarn, was developed with the image of storage bags for corn, a sacred crop to the Hopi people.

-Keywords related to apocalyptic ideologies that appear in the legend, such as "Fourth World" and "New World Order," were input into AI to generate illustrations, which were then printed on Gobelin tapestry.
+Apocalyptic keywords that appear in the legend, such as "Fourth World" and "New World Order," were input into AI to generate illustrations, which were then printed on Gobelin tapestry.
 In addition, motifs that play important roles in the legend, such as the Orion constellation and coyotes, were expressed through embroidery and printing.

 The traditional patterned blankets were reconstructed in collaboration with Imabari Towel.
 Also, inspired by the clothing of the spirits they worship, Kachina, the fringes and lace-ups are used extensively.
 This is the second collaboration with director Satoshi Kon, following the 2023 Spring/Summer collection's "Perfect Blue".